zzulueta/mslearn-ai-agents/Instructions/04-semantic-kernel.md

     - A **create_expense_claim** function in which the code to create and use your agent must be added
     - An **EmailPlugin** class that includes a kernel function named **send_email**; which will be used by your agent to simulate the functionality used to send an email.

-1. IAt the top of the file, after the existing **import** statement, under the comment **Add references**, add the following code to reference the namespaces in the libraries you installed previously:
+1. At the top of the file, after the existing **import** statement, find the comment **Add references**, and add the following code to reference the namespaces in the libraries you installed previously:

     ```python
+   # Add references
    from dotenv import load_dotenv
    from azure.identity.aio import DefaultAzureCredential
    from semantic_kernel.agents.azure_ai import AzureAIAgent, AzureAIAgentSettings
    from semantic_kernel.functions import kernel_function
     ```

-1. In the **create_expense_claim** function, under the comment **Get configuration settings**, add the following code to load the configuration file and create an **AzureAIAgentSettings** object (which will automatically include the Azure AI Agent settings from the configuration).
+1. In the **create_expense_claim** function, find the comment **Get configuration settings**, and add the following code to load the configuration file and create an **AzureAIAgentSettings** object (which will automatically include the Azure AI Agent settings from the configuration).

     ```python
+   # Get configuration settings
    load_dotenv()
    ai_agent_settings = AzureAIAgentSettings.create()
     ```

-1. Under the comment **Connect to the Azure AI Foundry project**, add the following code to connect to your Azure AI Foundry project using the Azure credentials you are currently signed in with:
+1. Find the comment **Connect to the Azure AI Foundry project**, and add the following code to connect to your Azure AI Foundry project using the Azure credentials you are currently signed in with:

     ```python
+   # Connect to the Azure AI Foundry project
    async with (
        DefaultAzureCredential(
            exclude_environment_credential=True,